aashishsatya/Bayesian-Spam-Filter/README.md

 and you should be good to go.

+#### Acknowledgements

+Thanks Vivian Bi Fang Lim for pointing out an error when porting to Python 3.
+This was fixed on March 23, 2022.

 Feel free to contact me at ankarathaashish@gmail.com for suggestions for improvement or bug reports.